InsightMath Core Curriculum

 Product Type|Comprehensive Math Program for K–6

-InsightMath is a comprehensive core math curriculum designed for K–6 students and teachers.
-It integrates multimodal learning experiences, collaborative discussions, and neuroscience-based principles in both digital and printed formats to support a deep conceptual understanding of math.
+InsightMath integrates multimodal learning experiences, collaborative discussions, and neuroscience-based principles in both digital and printed formats to support a deep conceptual understanding of math.

 Stage 1: Pioneering the Visual Foundation

-During the product's early development, I was the sole Visual Designer and illustrator focused on one of the three central learning layers.
-I partnered closely with CRO, project leads, curriculum designers, and subject matter experts to:
+During the product's early development, I was the sole visual designer and illustrator focused on one of the three central learning layers.
+I worked closely with CRO, project leads and VP, curriculum designers, and subject matter experts to:

 - Explore and identify visual direction and styles

-- Develop and iterate on early prototypes based on field testing feedback
+- Develop and iterate on early prototypes based on testing feedback

 Identified Problem:

-Initially, early prototypes featured a busy 'comic book' style.
-Through a few observations and testing, we find that this may led to low student recognition of math representations, posing a risk to user engagement and market viability.
+Initially, the original concept of a playbook featured a busy 'comic book' style with implied math puzzles spreading around in the universe.
+Through a few observations and testing, we find that this may lead to low student recognition of math representations, overloaded cognitive loads, posing a risk to user engagement and market viability.

 Solution: